HarrisonAllen/pebble-gbc-graphics/README.md

 Now, let's get more technical.
 I'm going to go through various things that you may want to do, and provide examples shown in the [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) and [Tiny Pilot](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/tiny-pilot).

 ## Quick Start
 The [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) has a basic setup for you to get started with.
 It demonstrates loading a tilesheet, setting palettes, and placing tiles on the background layer.
+Be sure to change the `uuid` in `project.json`!

 ## Using a GBC_Graphics Object
 The first thing you'll want to do is create a [`GBC_Graphics`](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L121-L237) object using [`GBC_Graphics_ctor`](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/tiny-pilot/src/c/pebble-gbc-graphics/pebble-gbc-graphics.h#L239-L251).